Skip to content

 • An Azure OpenShift management cluster

-Before creating HostedClusters, you need to set up DNS zones and delegate DNS records for your clusters.
+Before creating HostedClusters with External DNS, you need to set up DNS zones and delegate DNS records for your clusters.

 About PERSISTENT_RG_NAME